misfir3/misfir3-org/site/content/post/stembag-translated.md

 The rectangles are straightforward to cut, no surprises there.

-The two 18x11 cm pieces should be rounded off (cut) at the bottom.
+The two `18 x 11 cm` pieces should be rounded off (cut) at the bottom.
 In my experience, less trimming and less rounding is more better.
-This time I measured them 2 cm up and 2.5 cm in from the outside and then cut/rounded them from there.
+This time I measured them `2 cm` up and `2.5 cm` in from the outside and then cut/rounded them from there.
 See below for the marked and cut panels

 ![Exterior Panels Marked](/images/exterior-panels-marked.jpg)